✨ Maximum Retention Period for Spend Logs

 - Max deletions per run: 500,000 logs

-You can change the number of batches using an environment variable:
+You can change the cleanup parameters using environment variables:

 SPEND_LOG_RUN_LOOPS=200